artndev/artndev-blog-v2/README.md

 The next-generation version of [my personal blog](https://github.com/artndev/artndev-blog) with a lot of improvements and an upgraded tech stack.

+In this version Back-end (REST API is available at /api subpath) and Front-end work on the same domain without any CORS policy.

 ## Tech Stack

 **Front-end:** React + Vite, Tailwind CSS, shadcn/ui, MagicUI, BundUI.